AliceDevs/DIscordHTTP/README.md

-# DIscordHTTP
+# DiscordHTTP - A Discord's interactions endpoint wrapper ✨

-✨ A wrapper for Discord HTTP endpoint ✨
+DiscordHTTP aims to provide you easy to use HTTP server.